spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 ## Granular Permissions Policies How-to Guides

-Patterns describe below are for "edit" actions only.
+Patterns described below are for "edit" actions only.
-Users should have a read-access managed policies attached to their profile.
+Users should have read-access managed policies attached to their profile.

 ### How to define permissions for one or several clusters